junxit/us-congress-bills-113/metadata.md

 - 2013-12-11 — Introduced in Senate
 - 2013-12-11 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2014-02-27 — Committee on Energy and Natural Resources Senate Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-284.
+- 2014-06-18 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 113-226.
+- 2014-07-31 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu with an amendment in the nature of a substitute.
+With written report No. 113-226.
+- 2014-07-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 513.